 I used this neat little Roybi corner sander.
 Okay, so it’s not the biggest sander but…it sanded all 36 of my cabinets in the kitchen down to bare wood, and has worked so well with my other projects.
 It’s like that energizer bunny that keeps on going.
 It is inexpensive, under $25 If you don’t already have a sander, then this is great for so many projects.
 If you have a sander….great!

-to.
+So I started sanding the tiles.
+These are ceramic tiles with a high sheen.
+You won’t be able to remove the sheen.
+What you are hoping to accomplish is just scratching the surface up a bit for the primer to grab on to.
 Be sure to rinse off all the dust.
 Wash down again, and let dry.
 Be sure if you have a counter top like mine, with grout, that you let the grout dry completely.
 Be sure to patch deep nicks with wood patch.
 Sand the patch smooth.
 Giani will cover thin scratches.
-Remove any loose latex or silicone caulk, replace with
+Remove any loose latex or silicone caulk, replace with pain-table caulk.

 These are the drying times: